 $27,300 per year

 |On-the-job Training||Short-term on-the-job training|

-Receptionists perform various administrative tasks, including answering telephones and giving information to the public and customers.
+Receptionists perform administrative tasks, such as answering phones, receiving visitors, and providing general information about their organization to the public and customers.

-Employment of receptionists is projected to grow 24 percent from 2010 to 2020, faster than the average for all occupations.
-Many job opportunities will arise from the need to replace workers who leave the occupation.
-Those with related work experience and good computer skills should have the best job opportunities.
+Employment of receptionists is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
+Overall job opportunities should be very good.
+Those with related work experience and experience using computers should have the best job prospects.

 Compare the job duties, education, job growth, and pay of receptionists with similar occupations.

 Learn more about receptionists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.